 While studying at Columbia, she goes to the Mormon church in Harlem, which is a short walk from her home.
 She finds that teaching students at the early morning classes give her a high satisfaction.
 She admires the efforts that the students put into their classes.
 She speaks fondly of one dedicated student in particular named Bachir.
 He hasn’t missed a single lesson at dawn’s early hour.
 He seems to do his classes with ease without without any prodding from his parents.

 Bryner has twice been president of the local church Relief Society.
 This distaff group focuses on charity with teaching.
 One of its programs is visiting teaching.
 Members of the Relief Society are paired to “visit teach” ailing and needy church members.
 They give moral support, material aid and instruction on how to overcome life’s problems.
 “Teaching” is more like a exemplary “buddy system” than a strict educational enterprise.

-Last March, A Journey attended a Relief Society meeting.
+In March 2012, A Journey attended a Relief Society meeting.
 There, people gave testimonies on how the “visiting teachers” had helped them.
 One woman who had recently moved into the city talked about her love for the program.
 She was very lonely in this large city, but the visiting teachers provided friendship and crucial support.
 Bryner nodded her head in agreement.
 Like her, over half of the women in the Harlem congregation are single with lingering feelings that come from isolation.